johnsosoka/jscom-blog/website/_posts/blog/2025-11-29-masking-pii-from-llms-langchain-middleware.md

 ## Conclusion

-Some patterns are simply timeless.
-The middleware pattern in LangSmith has SO MANY applications far beyond masking data from 3rd party LLM providers.
-It could be leveraged for human in the loop, dynamic pre-inference context injection, even calling additional models pre/post target model hook for additional extraction, monitoring, or insights.
+Some patterns are simply timeless!
+The middleware pattern in LangChain has SO MANY applications, far beyond masking sensitive data from 3rd party LLM providers.
+It could be leveraged for human in the loop, blocking pre-inference requests until a human-issued command releases a lock.
+Middleware could be leveraged to enrich agent context by adding to the messages array, or even to load a "side-car" LLM instance tasked with evaluating human input for malicious prompts prior to forwarding the request to the target model within the LLM Workflow.

+Hopefully awareness of the new `AgentMiddleware` capability and some of the hands on examples in the blogpost will prove useful in your future projects.

 Happy coding!